Bechara Y. Ghorayeb, MD, PA

 As stated above, in most instances we do not have to agree to your request for restrictions on disclosures that are otherwise allowed.
 However, if you pay or another person (other than a health plan) pays on your behalf for an item or service in full, out of pocket, and you request that we not disclose the medical information relating solely to that item or service to a health plan for the purposes of payment or health care operations, then we will be obligated to abide by that request for restriction unless the disclosure is otherwise required by law.
 You should be aware that such restrictions may have unintended consequences, particularly if other providers need to know that information (such as a pharmacy filling a prescription).
 It will be your obligation to notify any such other providers of this restriction.
 Additionally, such a restriction may impact your health plan’s decision to pay for related care that you may not want to pay for out of pocket (and which would not be subject to the restriction).
 E.Right to Request Confidential Communications.
 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at home, not at work or, conversely, only at work and not at home.
 To request such confidential communications, you must make your request in writing to the Practice’s HIPAA Officer at the address listed in Section VI below.
 We will not ask the reason for your request, and we will use our best efforts to accommodate all reasonable requests, but there are some requests with which we will not be able comply.
 Your request must specify how and where you wish to be contacted.
 F.Right to a Paper Copy of This Notice.
 You have the right to a paper copy of this Notice.
 You may ask us to give you a copy of this Notice at any time.
 To obtain a copy of this Notice, you must make your request in writing to the Practice’s HIPAA Officer at the address set forth in Section VI below.
 G.Right to Breach Notification.
 In certain instances, we may be obligated to notify you (and potentially other parties) if we become aware that your medical information has been improperly disclosed or otherwise subject to a “breach” as defined in and/or required by HIPAA and applicable state law.

 V.CHANGES TO THIS NOTICE.
 We reserve the right to change this Notice at any time, along with our privacy policies and practices.
 We reserve the right to make the revised or changed Notice effective for medical information we already have about you as well, as any information we receive in the future.
 We will post a copy of the current notice, along with an announcement that changes have been made, as applicable, in our office.
 When changes have been made to the Notice, you may obtain a revised copy by sending a letter to the Practice’s HIPAA Officer at the address listed in Section VI below or by asking the office receptionist for a current copy of the Notice.
 VI.COMPLAINTS.
-If you believe that your privacy rights as described in this Notice have been violated, you may file a complaint with the Practice at the following address or phone number:
+If you believe that your privacy rights as described in this Notice have been violated, you may file a complaint with the Practice at the following address:

 Bechara Y. Ghorayeb, MD, PA